Thank you to LinguaLift for this guest post by the cofounder Philip Seifi!

 While the lolita aesthetic began as far back as the late 1970s, with pretty and feminine styles, it was in the 1990s at the height of the visual kei music craze that gothic lolita came to the forefront.

-Malice Mizer bandmember Mana is credited with being instrumental in the development of gothic lolita fashion and almost single-handedly creating legions of fans desperate to follow their cross-dressing idol in his modes of antiquated and dark dress—everything from blue lipstick to high platform mary-jane shoes.
+Malice Mizer bandmember Mana is credited with being instrumental in the development of this fashion style and almost single-handedly creating legions of fans desperate to follow their cross-dressing idol in his modes of antiquated and dark dress—everything from blue lipstick to high platform mary-jane shoes.

 Coining the phrases ‘elegant gothic lolita’ and ‘elegant gothic aristocrat’ for his clothing brand Moi-meme-Moitie, in the Gothic and Lolita Bible (ゴシック & ロリータバイブル, a quarterly publication dedication to all things fashionable and frilled), Mana says of his lolita lifestyle, “my idea of gothic lolita, disregarding popular opinion, is that those who have a mysterious outlook on the world will eternally like it… I don’t think I became gothic lolita, it was simply natural for me.”